more informationMore information: Citation

-He is currently a research staff member at IBM research center at Yorktown Heights, NY, with hands on exploratory logic devices (high mobility strained SiGe, Ge, III-V FinFETs/GAA FETs), unconventional high-speed transistors as well as memory devices (STT-MRAM) for advanced technology nodes.
+He is currently a manager, research staff member, and master inventor at IBM research center at Yorktown Heights, NY, leading the Spin-Transfer-Torque MRAM Integration and Process team and running joint development projects with IBM partner companies.
+Since joining IBM, he has had hands on exploratory logic devices (high mobility strained SiGe, Ge, III-V PDSOI/FDSOI/FinFETs/GAA FETs), unconventional high-speed transistors (such as lateral bipolar) as well as memory devices (STT-MRAM) for advanced technology nodes.
 In 2010 and 2011, he was a post-doctoral associate at the MIT MTL working on advanced strained-Ge on insulator substrates and top-down fabricated Si/Ge nanowires for high-performance CMOS and SiGe based solar cells.
 From 2002 to 2005, he was with the Thin-Film Research Laboratories at University of Tehran working on electrical and optical properties of nano-crystalline silicon and fabrication of low temperature Si and Ge thin-film transistors on flexible substrates.
 In 2005, he joined MIT Microsystems Technology Laboratories where his research was focused on fabrication and investigation of carrier transport in nano-scale strained SOI, SiGe and Ge channel CMOS devices with planar and nanowire architectures.
 In summer 2009, he was with IBM research and worked on process development of multi-crystalline based Si solar cells.

-Dr. Hashemi is the recipient of the 2014 IEEE George E. Smith award in 2015, IBM Ph.D.
+He is the recipient of the 2014 IEEE George E. Smith award in 2015, IBM Ph.D.
 Fellowship award in 2008, TSMC outstanding research award/commendation in 2010, the Jin-Au Kong Award (Honorable Mention) for best MIT Electrical Engineering Ph.D.
 Thesis in 2011, and winner of the MIT Microsystems Technology Laboratories Doctoral Dissertation Seminar in Spring 2011.
-His work has led to near 100 peer-reviewed journals and conferences and over 270 pending or issued US patents.
-He is also a senior member of IEEE Electron Device Society.